find your perfect postgrad program

 Industry information

 You’ll get the chance to ask recruiters questions, as well as being questioned by them.
-This is a great way to find out about how different companies work, and work out just what they’re looking for.
+This is a great way to find out about how different companies operate, and work out just what they’re looking for.
 Of course, you shouldn’t be using this time to find out the basics – that’s what the internet and research is for.
-Instead, you’ll want to use this chance to find out things you otherwise might not be able to.
+Instead, you’ll want to use this chance to find out things you otherwise might not be able to, such as workplace culture, typical projects, or skills they particularly value.

 CVs and other advice

-Many career fairs have ‘CV clinics’ or bookable sessions giving you information on how to write covers letters, have the most up to date resume, or how to approach applications.
-If you’re not sure on any of this, make sure to book these well in advance as they’re usually very popular!
+Want to put together a standout CV?
+Many career fairs have ‘CV clinics’ or bookable sessions giving you information on how to write cover letters, have the most up‑to‑date resume, or how to approach applications.
+If you’re not sure on any of this, make sure to book these well in advance as they’re usually very popular.

 Graduate career fairs